mmorzywolek/fastapi_boilerplate/README.md

 - all methods examples GET/POST/PUT/DELETE

 To deploy on local machine use Docker to create local Postgres databse.
-To deploy on Heroku envioremnt variables needs to specified before deployment.
+To deploy on Heroku, envioremnt variables needs to be specified before deployment.

 Live version avaliable here: https://fastapi-articles.herokuapp.com/docs